tristan852/kite/README.md

 Kite is a high-performance Connect Four solver capable of solving any board position within practical time bounds, even on modest hardware.
 It can be used to power AI bots with adjustable playing strength — from deliberately weak to perfectly optimal, making only provably best moves.
 Kite is suitable for building AI opponents, integrating into GUI applications, or analyzing positions programmatically.

-Even **with the opening book disabled**, this solver can solve the empty board — the most difficult game state in Connect Four, as it represents the root of the game tree — in about 15 minutes on a modern laptop (using an *Intel i7-1165G7* processor) and around 4 minutes on a modern desktop PC (using an *Intel i9-11900KF* processor).
+Even **with the opening book disabled**, this solver can solve the empty board — the most difficult game state in Connect Four, as it represents the root of the game tree — in about 15 minutes on a modern laptop (using an *Intel i7-1165G7* processor) or in around 4 minutes on a modern desktop PC (using an *Intel i9-11900KF* processor).

-Internally, Kite leverages **bitboards**, **alpha-beta pruning**, **position hashing**, **symmetry reduction**, and **opening book lookups** to provide fast and accurate game tree evaluation.
+Internally, Kite leverages **alpha-beta pruning**, **symmetry reduction**, **bitboards**, **position hashing** and **opening book lookups** to provide fast and accurate game tree evaluation.

 ---

 ## 🚀 Features

-* **Bitboard Representation**: Game states use 64-bit integers for fast updates and operations.
+* **Alpha-Beta Pruning**: Reduces search space by skipping suboptimal branches early.
 * **Symmetry Pruning**: Mirrored game states are considered equivalent and cached accordingly.
-* **Alpha-Beta Pruning**: Reduces search space by skipping suboptimal branches early.
 * **Move Ordering**: Uses heuristics that favor center columns and winning threats.
+* **Bitboard Representation**: Game states use 64-bit integers for fast updates and operations.
 * **Transposition Caching**: Hashes each position and stores scores in an efficient score cache.
 * **Opening Book**: Stores lots of precomputed scores for early-game positions.
 * *and much more...*